NU, the Depiction of Women

 To sum up the above, the general argument is that the depiction of women shows them as objectified for male desire and in this process are disempowered.
 I agree that the much of the depiction of women is disempowering.
 Examples of objectification exist in mass media and advertising.
 Also to be questioned is the new "Fine Art Nude" field of photography, which is rarely fine, rarely art, never political and despite the subject matter, is rarely erotic.

 I feel the feminist argument loses sight of the basic biology of seeing.
 Humans use sight as their primary sense.
 In addition to enable the finding of food, shelter and to see danger, sight is also used to find a breeding partner.
 This simple observation gives the biological imperative that make women visually attractive to men, in particular healthy women of breeding age.
 This is in our biology and is the basis of the desire of men to look at women.
-By extension, this desire has also driven depiction of the female nude in art, not only in Western art from the Renaissance, but also in Asian art and in ancient Egyptian and Roman art.
-This implies that the depiction of the femail nude is primarily erotic, but it does not have to be, and my iimages certainly are not
+By extension, this desire has also driven depiction of the female nude in art, not only in Western art, but also in Asian art and in ancient Egyptian and Roman art.
+This implies that the depiction of the femail nude is primarily erotic, but it does not have to be, and my iimages are not intended as such

 Photography is by its nature an objective medium.
 Photography depends on a tangible subject to produce an image in a camera, which makes photography, film and video different from other visual media.
 Writers, poets, painters and sculptors can freely invent, but even when staged and directed a photograph is a recording of a visual event at a specific time and place.
 A photograph is an objective document regardless of the subjective content.